Policing Black Womens Hair

 When I went to work the next day with my two-strands back in effectrelieved to be back to usual self and to be free of the overzealous straight-hair worshippersthe fans of the "presidential" look we're having none of my "I accept me" look.
 The director huffed away from my desk at the sight of my shrunken strands, but his disappointment didn't irritate me as much as that of the (white, early 30s) HR guy.
 Even after seeing only the back of my head that day, he insisted the style was a good look for me.
 And ever since that day two weeks ago, he has consistently reminded me of that opinion.
 Every single time he sees me.

 And that's where I wonder this: Where do these men, White men in particular, get off in telling me how I, a self-possessed Black woman, should wear my hair?
 At what point does their seemingly jocular insistence that I wear a hairstyle wildly different from my everyday 'do become sexual harassment?
 I don't think it's a stretch to say they're walking the latter line: In this patriarchal society, hair is a key part of a woman's attractiveness.
 Because European hair is the standard of beauty,I desexualized myself by reverting to African-bred hair.
 They want their eye candy backbut they're not getting it.

 Nearly everyone has something to say about Black women's hair, so Black men aren't excluded from this message.
 A Black man at my job wasn't too pleased when I replaced my long kinky-twist extensions with my own (much shorter) hair.
 But this essay is about the blond hair.

-I am going to mention that I originally got the idea for this posting chatting to Dr. Daniel over at Burlington Pediatric Dentistry.
+I am going to mention that I originally got the idea for this posting chatting to Dan over at Pink Side Wedding Photography.
 Thanks for that.
 I suppose you will find inspiration in unexpected places.

 Posted in Design Post Date 10/08/2015